Using your mortgage to cover home improvement costs

 You might be eligible for a ‘further advance’ too.
 That’s when you take on more borrowing from your lender, but at a different rate to your main mortgage.

 You’ll need to do some maths here to see what’s the most sensible route for you.
-Speak to a Wesleyan Financial Services Consultant if you need help.
+Speak to a Specialist Financial Adviser from Wesleyan Financial Services if you need help.

 Look at your LTV ratio